-- Caustic, Toxic Trapper - Immune to the effects of Nox Gas (which normally damages, slows, and blinds players inside).
-Has Threat Vision against those in Nox Gas.
+- Caustic, Toxic Trapper - Relies on deploying noxous gas ("Nox Gas") which damages, slows, and blinds enemies inside.
+Immune to all Nox Gas and has innate Threat Vision against those inside it.
 His Tactical Ability (Nox Gas Trap) deploys up to six large canisters that release Nox Gas when shot (or when enemies are in close proximity).
 His Ultimate Ability (Nox Gas Grenade) deploys an impact grenade that releases a large cloud of Nox Gas.

 - Gibraltar, Shielded Fortress - Can toggle a gun shield to block incoming fire while aiming down the sights.
-His Tactical Ability (Dome of Protection) deploys a dome-shield that blocks all gunfire.
+His Tactical Ability (Dome of Protection) deploys a dome-shield that blocks all gunfire while granting faster use of healing items.
 His Ultimate Ability (Defensive Bombardment) deploys a beacon that calls in a damaging smoke-filled mortar strike.
 Unlocked from the start.